Ocean cruising in Papua New Guinea

 Embark on a birdwatching tour

-Papua New Guinea is home to some exquisite species of birds, including birds of paradise, jewel babblers, gold and black whistlers, parrots, cockatoos, bower birds, fairywrens, doves and kingfishers.
+A Papua New Guinea cruise is home to some exquisite species of birds, including birds of paradise, jewel babblers, gold and black whistlers, parrots, cockatoos, bower birds, fairywrens, doves and kingfishers.
 Birdwatching tours are available across the country and the best destinations for spotting these majestic creatures is in the highlands at Mount Hagen, Tari and Goroka.
 Port Moresby’s Varirata National Park is also a fantastic place to marvel at these gorgeous birds.

 Papua New Guinea is famed for its diving, owing in part to its many ship and plane wreck sites.
 Dive deep into these spooky shipwrecks off the country’s stunning coastlines at Rabaul’s Simpson Harbour where you’ll find dozens of Japanese plane wrecks, or head towards Madang Resort to explore sunken World War Two bombers and sport sunken machine guns.
 Milne Bay has some spectacular diving opportunities and is home to the BlackJack dive site which is considered one of the best aircraft dive sites in the world.